GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Software Package

 \section{Software Package}

-We have developed a python package for the introduced GD-VAE methods.
-This includes implementations of our Geometric Projections (g-projection) methods with custom backpropogation approaches for modular training, Variational Autoencoder (VAE) training methods, and related examples.
-The package can be quick installed using \verb+pip install gd-vae-pytorch+.
-For additional information on ways to download, install, and examples see \url{http://atzberger.org/}.
+We have developed software packages for the introduced GD-VAE methods.
+This includes python implementations of our geometric projections (g-projection), manifold latent space representations, custom back-propagation approaches for modular training, and examples.
+The python package can be installed using \verb+pip install gd-vae-pytorch+ or downloaded from our website.
+For more information, see \url{https://atzberger.org/}.